jkokilaCSE/jkokilaCSE/README.md

 * 📫 How to reach me **jkokila2810@gmail.com** <br>

-* 👨‍💻 If you're interested, you can learn more about my experiences.I was chosen for IIT Bombay's E-yantra, a crash course on embedded systems and robotics, and I received a merit award and I have done my internship in AICTE regarding Artificial Intelligence and also I completed my intern in Yugaas tech in full stack and I have worked in many projects ,Notably I have worked as part of the LMS developers team, where I contributed to the development of various websites.<br>
+* 👨‍💻 If you're interested, you can learn more about my experiences.I was chosen for IIT Bombay's E-yantra, a crash course on embedded systems and robotics, and I received a merit award and I have done my internship in AICTE regarding Artificial Intelligence and also I completed my intern in Yugaas tech in full stack and I have worked in many projects ,Notably I have worked as part of the LMS developers team, where I contributed to the development of various websites.And I done many courses regarding frontend development and many popular frameworks and libraries.<br>

 * 📫  Ask me about anything, I am happy to help and develop myself.